PeerW/KPI-Cockpit-T-SQL-/README.md

 # Key Performance Indicator Cockpit - Data Model

+## Disclaimer
+This repository is solely available to demonstrate my T-SQL skills and Data Modelling skills.
+I will not dive into details about the project since most of the data is confidential.

 ## Introduction - the project's aim
 I worked and implemented this project during my time as student worker at Vestas A/S.
 The project was successfully implemented and is currently used as a KPI managment tool within Vestas Power Solutions (2000+ employees).